Richard Wilson writes:

 Reference is made to an anti-Æthelred poem containing the expression, “with knees unsteady”.
 This is “An Archaic Jingle” by Christopher Logue, from his collection Abecedary.

-The libretto, written by Richard Wilson
+story and libretto by Richard Wilson

 ÆTHELRED THE UNREADY words and music by RICHARD WILSON

 The periodic Tribunal of Historical Revision is soon to take place.
 Prodded by his nagging wife Emma, Æthelred the Unready agrees to approach Clio, the powerful Muse of History, in hopes of improving his reputation upon the 1,000th anniversary of his death.
 Although Emma has still grander aspirations (“Æthelred the Ardent” or “Æthelred the Urgent”), he would be content merely to have his epithet changed to “Æthelred the Adequate.”

 Worrying that her husband will make a mess of his appeal, Emma resolves to consult The Publicist for advice.
 After she leaves, Æthelred is haunted by his childhood disgrace, his “baptismal embarrassment” which prompted him to be cursed by the Archbishop of Canterbury.